dolik-rce/pegof/README.md

 Building on non-linux platforms has not been tested and might require some modifications to the process or even to the application itself.

-## Docker
+## Ready to use solutions

-If you just want to give pegof a quick try, without going through the hassle of compilation, you can use a docker image, e.g.:
+If you just want to give pegof a quick try, without going through the hassle of compilation, there are two simple options.

+### Online

+There is a slightly limited version of pegof running in browser, which you can find at <https://dolik-rce.github.io/pegof>.
+It is only intended as a playground, not for serious work.

+It uses the same code as the command-line, just compiled using [emscripten](https://emscripten.org/) to WebAssembly.
+This limits how it can be used, so some features are not available or do not make sense (e.g. operating on multiple files, imports or in-place changes).

+### Docker

+If you want to try full version of pegof, but still avoid compilation, you can use a docker image, e.g.:
 ```
 docker pull dolik/pegof:latest
 # running without arguments just prints usage information
 docker run dolik/pegof:latest
 # to optimize a grammar you can call it like this:
 docker run -i dolik/pegof:latest --verbose --optimize all < grammar.peg > optimized.peg
+# to format all grammars in a directory, you'll have to mount it:
+docker run -it -v "$PWD/grammars:/grammars" dolik/pegof:latest --verbose --inplace grammars/*.peg
 ```

 ## Acknowledgment